-Why are we preaching about budgeting in an article about getting the best deal on a car?
-Because you can’t be successful in the auto-buying game if you don’t know some basics about your household finances and what you can comfortably afford.
+Why are we preaching about budgeting in an eBook about car buying??
+Because you can’t be successful in the car buying game if you don’t know some basics about your household finances and what you can afford.
 Beyond using a car payment calculator, can you answer the following questions?

 Kelley Blue Book’s 5-Year Cost to Own car payment estimator and Edmunds TCO True Cost to Own car payment estimator are invaluable resources when trying to choose between several vehicle options.
 They both use data to help capture those other expenses like gasoline and maintenance/repairs that are difficult to estimate ahead of time.
 For example, did you know that a luxury car oil change can cost about $400?
 Performance vehicles are going to have much higher costs to maintain, even if you buy them used.

 You’ll also want to call your insurance company and get a quote based on year/make/model or get the VIN (Vehicle Identification Number) off the dealer’s website.
 Many people think that insurance costs won’t change if you’re simply swapping one vehicle for a different one, but there can be over $100 per month difference in insurance costs, especially with high-powered vehicles.